Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked:

-• Even, medium-firm support that kept my hips from drifting
+• Even medium-firm support that kept our hips from drifting

 • Respectable motion control for shared sleep

-• Edges that felt usable for sitting and getting up
+• A usable edge for sitting and getting up

 Who it is best for: